bensondevs/appfront-test/README.md

+### Changes done
+1. Added feature tests for AdminController and ProductController
+2. Refactored the controller method request with extended request classes with detailed validation
+3. Added action architecture to the controller core logic
+4. Added resource class to handle the collection of products
+5. Added observer to observe the product price change
+6. Converting exchange rate getter from CURL execution to HTTP and making it as Support class like laravel did
+7. Added caching system for the exchange rate that will update in set time to reduce the API request and keep the performance
+8. Added enum to handle currency

 ### Laravel Developer Test Task

 You are provided with a small Laravel application that displays a list of products and individual product details.
 Additionally, the application includes an admin interface for editing products, or alternatively, products can be edited using a command-line command.